 Other commercial revenue includes revenue derived from the Manchester City brand through partnership and other commercial contracts.
-Turnover from related activities such as concerts, conferences and events is recognised following the completion of the event.
+Revenue from related activities such as concerts, conferences and events is recognised following the completion of the event.

-Turnover receivable in advance of the event is deferred until its completion when it is released to turnover.
-Turnover receivable in relation to partnership contracts over and above the minimum guaranteed revenue within the contract is taken to revenue when a reliable estimate of the future performance of the contract can be obtained and it is probable that the amounts will not be refunded to the partner in future years.
-Turnover is recognised over the term of the contract in line with the partnership benefits enjoyed by each partner.
+Revenue receivable in advance of the event is deferred until its completion when it is recognised as revenue.
+Revenue receivable in relation to partnership contracts over and above the minimum guaranteed revenue within the contract is recognised as revenue when each performance obligation within a contract has been extinguished.
+Revenue receivable from partners in relation to bonuses for the success of the first team in certain competitions represent variable consideration which is estimated at the contract inception using the most likely amount method based on management's estimate of where the first team will finish at the end of each season.
+Revenue is recognised over the term of the contract in line with the partnership benefits enjoyed by each partner.